alt/chickenize/readme.markdown

 Hope you have fun with this package!

-This package is copyright © 20012 Arno L. Trautmann.
+This package is copyright © 2012 Arno L. Trautmann.
 It may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.
-This work has the LPPL mainten- ance status ‘author-maintained’.
+This work has the LPPL maintenance status ‘maintained’.